bento-platform/bento/CONTRIBUTING.md

 At least one approval is required before merging.
 For larger or cross-cutting changes, get an additional reviewer.

+**As a reviewer:**

+- Aim to review within 1–2 business days of being assigned.
+- Distinguish blocking from non-blocking comments.
+Prefix non-blocking suggestions with `nit:` or `optional:` so the author knows they can merge without resolving them.
+- Use "Request changes" for issues that must be fixed before merging.
+Use "Comment" for questions or non-blocking feedback.
+Use "Approve" when you're satisfied the PR is ready.

 ### CI and merging

 - All CI checks (tests, linters, builds) **must pass** before a PR can be merged.
 - Address review comments before re-requesting review.
 - **Merge commit** is the default merge strategy.
 Individual commits are preserved in the history.

-## Reporting Bugs and Security Issues
+## Reporting Bugs, Requesting Changes, and Security Issues

-To report a bug or security issue, please use this form:
+To report a bug, request a change, or report a security issue, please use this form:

 👉 [Bug/security report form](https://forms.gle/gtihcUDUpa64b14R6)